Mediterranean monk seal: Reproduction

 Very little is known of this seal's reproduction.
 As of 2020, it is thought that there are roughly 500 pairs of monk seals remaining in the world.
 Scientists have suggested that they are polygynous, with males being very territorial where they mate with females.
 Although there is no breeding season since births take place year-round, there is a peak in September, October, and November.
 Although mating will take place in the water, females will give birth and care for the pups on beaches or underwater caves.
 The use of underwater caves may have begun in order to make predatory actions almost impossible as these caves are difficult to access.
 Because they will stay with the pups to nurse and protect, they use their stored fat reserves to nurse.
 Data analysis indicates that only 29% of pups born between September and January survive.
 One cause of this low survival rate is the timing of high surf around the areas of breeding, creating a threat to young pups.
-As well, if a female determines that her environment is not a safe one, she can initiate an abortion, indirectly lowering the population.
+As well, if a female is in an unsafe environment, she may have an abortion, indirectly lowering the population.
 Because of smaller populations there is an increase in genetic events such as inbreeding and lack of genetic variation.
 During other months of the year, pups have an estimated survival rate of 71%.

 In 2008, lactation was reported in an open beach, the first such record since 1945, which could suggest the seal could begin feeling increasingly safe to return to open beaches for breeding purposes in Cabo Blanco.

 Pups make first contact with the water two weeks after their birth and are weaned at around 18 weeks of age; females caring for pups will go off to feed for an average of nine hours.
 Most female individuals are believed to reach maturity at four years of age, at which point they will begin to breed.
 Males begin to breed at age six.
 The gestation period lasts close to a year.
 However, it is believed to be common among monk seals of the Cabo Blanco colony to have a gestation period lasting slightly longer than a year.